 Depending on the number of interns during your stay, interns may be assigned a roommate and will be separated by gender.
 Single rooms will not be assigned prior to arrival.

 Does the Intern Condo have a computer and Internet access?

-Internet service is provided at the intern condo.
+Internet service is not provided at the intern condo.
 Interns are encouraged to take a laptop with them if they have one, as several local shops have a wireless connection available.

 Are animal companions allowed at the Intern Condo?